chrdek/vuejs-imggallery/README.md

 Vuejs Image Gallery

 My first attempt at creating a reactive image gallery/viewer with vuejs.
+Currently utilizing Vue.js 4.2.1.

 This project is based on the following node modules:
 - Axios http req.